alexkoh95/StockFolio-Redux/README.md

 Personal investing simulation.
 This is a recreation of my capstone project from GA (https://github.com/alexkoh95/StockFolio).

 The main goals of the project include:
-1. Learn Redux and how it acts as a stage management tool
+1. Learn Redux and how it acts as a state management tool
 2. Practice creating a full stack application using a MERN stack

 ### Dependencies: